ed-henrique/buber-breakfast/README.md

 ## What I learned

-- How to use REST Client and .http files to test API requests
 - How to build a simple CRUD API in .NET 7
+- How to handle errors gracefully in .NET 7
+- How a Backend Service Architecture is structured
+- How to use REST Client and .http files to test API requests (❤️ Most valuable by far)
+- Prioritizing error flow over readability (🤔 I don't know if this always applies though)